Microsoft 365 extension settings

 |

-Azure Environment |
+| Azure Environment |

-Select your Azure environment from the list.
+Select your Entra environment from the list.
 For additional information on various Azure environments, see Microsoft 365 endpoints. |

-License Cache File |
+| License Cache File |

 The license cache file contains the list of all Microsoft 365 licenses and options in your tenant.
-The Cayosoft Administrator Service updates this file automatically on the service start.
-When new licenses or services are added or removed in your tenant, click the Update License Cache button to update the license cache file manually.
-For details, see the following article: How to update license cache and rules when the Office 365 license change detected. |
+The Cayosoft Administrator Service updates this file automatically on the service and session start.
+When new licenses or services are added or removed from your tenant, click the Update License Cache button to update the license cache file manually.
+Otherwise, the license cache will be updated automatically. |

-Microsoft 365 API URL (Advanced) |
+| Microsoft 365 API URL (Advanced) |

 This setting points to the Microsoft 365 API endpoint and depends on the selected Azure environment.
 NOTE: This setting was introduced for advanced troubleshooting purposes.
 Please contact Cayosoft if you believe this setting needs to be changed in your environment. |

-Microsoft Graph Reporting API URL (Advanced) |
+| Microsoft Graph Reporting API URL (Advanced) |

 This setting points to the Microsoft Graph API endpoint.
 NOTE: This setting was introduced for advanced troubleshooting purposes.
 Please contact Cayosoft if you believe this setting needs to be changed in your environment. |

-Dynamic Group target exclusions |
+| Dynamic Group target exclusions |

 Use this setting to prevent selecting specific groups as Dynamic Group targets to prevent escalation.
 You can set multiple values separated by ";", each value is a mask for the target group name.
 Example: *Global Admins*;*Helpdesk Admins* |

-Microsoft Teams membership enumeration page size | Specify an integer number. |
+| Microsoft Teams membership enumeration page size | Specify an integer number. |

-Apply fix for Get-FormatData error |
+| Apply fix for Get-FormatData error |

 Contact Cayosoft support if you receive the error connecting to Microsoft 365: Data returned by the remote